RedPRL/cooltt/doc/ic-design.md

     non-empty cache is a different theorem, like resumability or something.

-2. [idempotence? stability?]
+2. [ idempotence? ]

+    "If the source of a unit is checked with a cache, and then something in that cache changes in a way that doesn't change its signature, and the source of that unit is checked again against the new cache, the results are the same"

    ```
-     For all decls : ?? , s : ??, u1 u2 : ??, cache : ??,
+     For all Γ : ctx , s : external-term , u1 u2 : internal-term, c1 c2 c1'
+     c2' : cache, d1 d2 : ??,

-     If (decls ok), and
+     If (Γ ok), and
-        r ∈ cache, and
+        (r,d1) ∈ c1, and
-        r' ∈ cache', and
+        (r,d2) ∈ c2, and
-        r = r', and
+		c1 / r = c2 / r, and     [ this is kind of a stupid way to say this.]
+		[something about d1 being morally the same as d2], and
-        (decls | cache  ⊢ s ~> u1), and
+        Γ | c1 ⊢ s ~> u1 , c1', and
-        (decls | cache' ⊢ s ~> u2), then
+        Γ | c2 ⊢ s ~> u2 , c2', then
-     u1 = u2
+     u1 = u2 and c1' = c2' [probably?]
    ```

+3. [ stability? ]

-    "If the source of a unit is checked with a cache, then something in that cache changes in a way that doesn't change its signature, then the results are the same"
+   "if you elaborate a term starting with the empty cache, then change something in the resultant cache in a compatible way, then recheck the unit with that new cache, you get the same output."

-    [ this doesn't really work out; i think i need to formulate elaboration with a cache as an output as below, then this is the stronger theorem that implies that one ]

-3. Q: do i want to consider the cache as part of the output of elaboration? probably, in order to write things like

-   `update : unit → cache → cache` is a relation that describes updating the entry in a cache in a way that does not change the signature you infer from it. (this feels very fuzzy)
+   e.g. if data.nat defines addition, and you check something against it, then change data.nat to define addition by recursion on the other argument, you should still get the same cache and the same result.

+   but that may not be true? maybe it's like a transport over that change or something complicated; it's only judgementally the same not definitionally the same? in the case of changing addition, you get different definitional equalities as a result of which argument you recurr on, so dependent code may not type check even though + : Nat -> Nat -> Nat in both cases

    ```
-     For all decls : ?? , s : ??, u1 u2 : ??, cache : ??,
+     For all Γ : ctx, s : external-term, u1 u2 : internal-term, c c' c'' :
+     cache, d : ??,

-     If (decls ok), and
+     If (Γ ok), and
-        (update r cache cache), and
-        (decls | ∅      ⊢ s ~> u1 , cache), and
+        (Γ | ∅  ⊢ s ~> u1 , c), and
+		update r d c c'
-        (decls | cache' ⊢ s ~> u2 , cache''), then
+        (Γ | c' ⊢ s ~> u2 , c''), then
-     u1 = u2 and cache' = cache''
+     u1 = u2 and c' = c''
    ```

-   "if you check a unit from scratch, then change something in a compatible way and recheck the unit from the resultant cache with that change, you get the same output"